Namrata-Vaddadi/LA-PIZZERIA-Sales-and-Marketing-Analytics-using-SQL-and-Python/README.md

 3. **Python Analysis:**
    Open the Jupyter notebooks in the `notebooks/` folder to perform exploratory data analysis, clean data, and visualize findings using Python.

-4. **Power BI Dashboard:**
-   Open the `.pbix` file in the `powerbi/` folder to interact with the dashboard and explore insights visually.

 ---

 ## Tools & Technologies